-MAPC and these contemporary and enlightened mayors and managers have finally designed a collaborative model that works for greater Boston – a model in which MAPC helps to facilitate collaboration among neighboring municipalities and provides the staff necessary for carrying out locally-designed inter-municipal programs as well as regional legislative advocacy.
+MAPC and these enlightened mayors and managers have finally designed a collaborative model that works for Greater Boston – a model in which MAPC helps to facilitate collaboration among neighboring municipalities, provides the staff necessary for carrying out locally-designed inter-municipal programs and carries out well as regional legislative advocacy.